gdede-hua/Decision_Survey_Platform/paper.md

 - F33.
 Usability
 - F34.
 Compatibility with legacy systems

-In this context the administrator creates 15 researches/surveys in order to be filled in by the experts.
+In this context the administrator creates 15 PWC researches in order to be filled in by the experts/users.
 More specifically:
 - 1. PWC of the Criteria
 - 2. PWC of the Factors under C1
 - 3. PWC of the Factors under C2